Causal Inference in Randomized Trials with Partial Clustering: Step-by-step TMLE implementation

 \section{Step-by-step TMLE implementation}

 We refer the reader to \cite{benitez_defining_2023} for a detailed presentation of TMLE to improve efficiency in trials with clustering.
 Here, we briefly review one implementation for estimating individual-level effects, where each participant is weighed equally (regardless of the size of their cluster).
 Recall $(W_{i.}, A_{i.}, Y_{i.})$ are the baseline covariates, randomized treatment, and outcome for participant $i = 1, \dots, N_T$ in the trial.
 We obtain a point estimate and inference with TMLE as follows.
+A schematic flow chart in is provided in Figure~\ref{fig:tmle_flowchart}.

 \begin{enumerate}